 The Tides Foundation cultivated donor-advised funding by which money can be anonymously channeled to progressive causes.
 In 1979, Pike extended Tides’ services to incubating new progressive projects.
 This was legally incorporated as the Tides Center in 1996, providing grants and administrative services to initiatives that have yet to incorporate as nonprofits.
 Pew Charitable Trusts is among groups incubated by Pike that later became a successful stand-alone organization.

-Pike also created the Advocacy Fund in 1994, Tides Inc. in 2003, Tides Shared Spaces in 2004, and the Tides Network in 2006.
-The Tides Network includes more than 200 groups and hundreds of members.
+Pike also created the Tides Advocacy Fund in 1994, Tides Inc. in 2003, Tides Shared Spaces in 2004, and the Tides Network (the controlling group for the entire Tides Nexus) in 2006.
 The longstanding liberal donor fund provides money to nonprofits working on the environment, labor issues, immigrant rights, gay rights, women’s rights and human rights.
 In 2016, the Tides Network issued 4,339 grants to nonprofits in the United States and abroad, amounting to $223.6 million.
 Recipients include Media Matters, Planned Parenthood, American Civil Liberties Union, and NARAL.

 Following his resignation from Tides in November 2010, Pike served as a principal for Equilibrium Capital from 2011 to 2014, and is currently the managing director at Impact US Capital Markets.
 Pike is also a director at Ultra Capital, LLC.